osu-tournament-rating/otr-wiki/api/development/en.md

 ### Setting up a PostgreSQL Container

 The API requires a valid PostgreSQL connection to function.
 The easiest way to accomplish this is through [Docker](https://www.docker.com/).
-Be sure to fill in the relevant fields denoted `<var_name>`.

 ```sh
 # Pull the latest PostgreSQL image